Pratiksha8799/Python-Projects/Basic_Charts/README.md

     2. Install Jupyter Notebook.
 (If not installed)
     3. Install the required packages.
     4. Open .ipynb file in Jupyter Notebook.
-    5. Run all cells and you will get result.
+    5. Run all cells and you will get a result.